modabas/ModEndpoints/README.md

 ### Parameter binding

-Request model defined for an endpoint is bound with [AsParameters] attribute.
+Request model defined for an endpoint is bound with [AsParameters] attribute (except for ServiceEndpoints).
 Any field under request model can be bound from route, query, body, form, etc. with corresponding [From...] attribute (see [Minimal Apis Parameter Binding](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/parameter-binding?view=aspnetcore-8.0) for more information).

 The following sample demonstrates route and body parameter binding.